 It can be further argued that this political advantage is desired because of an instinct to ‘manipulate to dominate’ at the full expense of another entity – for economic gain.
 Some call this power play the ‘zero sum game’.
 The zero-sum player’s goal is to gain all benefit available and leave absolutely none to the perceived opponent; this strategy contrasts starkly with a ‘win-win’ mentality that drives players in the field to seek solutions where everyone involved achieves their desires in one form or another.

-Cultural representation is a concept cultivated by Stuart Hall within cultural studies, a discipline originating in Great Britain during the 1960s, and it is a concept that has informed many other practices since.
+Cultural representation is a concept cultivated by Stuart Hall.
 Hall is recognized as a major contributor to the cultural field, particularly in expanding its focus on cultural representations of race and ethnicity, as well as gender.
 In my work documenting the lives and work of people whom I find inspiring, and whose stories I believe the world should hear, I am acutely aware of my responsibility as a documentarian, the person with the power to represent another, and the ethics that come with representation.
 For example, in my film biographies on Chua Ek Kay and Ahmad Zakii Anwar – two eminent pioneering artists from Asia – I was confronted with the challenge of providing contextualised analyses of their characters and subsequent legacies, that had wider implications for how we regard ethnicity and the examined society.
 I weighed up my ethical duties in my own acts of cultural representation, against contemporary media trends to be reductive and sensationalist.
 I wanted to use that power with care.

 The long shadow of empire